cogitosnippet/Responsive-Project-Tracking-Component/README.md

 ### What I learned

-Created Background shape for both mobile view and desktop view using JavaScript and added all styles using JavaScript itself.
+Created Background shape for both mobile view and desktop view using JavaScript and added all styles using JavaScript itself..

 To see how you can add code snippets, see below: